liamtill/totoslab.co.uk/content/blog/deploying-my-homelab-with-terraform-and-ansible.md

 title: "Deploying and configuring my homelab with Ansible and Terraform"
 date: 2023-06-18
 description: "A review of how I've used Ansible and Terraform to deploy and configure my homelab"
-tags: ["homelab", "ansible", "configuration", "iac", "automation", "deployment", "provisioning", "infrastructure"]
+tags: ["homelab", "ansible", "terraform", "configuration", "iac", "automation", "deployment", "provisioning", "infrastructure"]
 thumbnail: img/server-cartoon.jpeg
 ---